 Withdrawal of name registration of foreign entity not qualified to transact business in Texas.

-A comprehensive list of fees to start a business in Texas can be found here.
+A comprehensive list of fees to start a business in Texas can be found on the Texas Secretary of State's website.

 The Bottom Line: